Where are they now? Barcelona’s 10 youngest goalscorers since 1990

 Bojan enjoyed success in his first two seasons with Stoke but eventually fell out of favour.
 Loan moves to Mainz and Alaves followed before he signed a permanent deal with MLS side Montreal Impact in 2019.

-The 31-year-old was a free agent for most of 2021 but recently joined Japanese side Vissel Kobe, linking up with former Barcelona team-mate Andres Iniesta.
+The 32-year-old was a free agent for most of 2021 but is now plying this trade with Japanese side Vissel Kobe, linking up with former Barcelona team-mate Andres Iniesta.

 Gavi – 17 years & 135 days